 Take care to package samples appropriately.

+For customers shipping from outside of the UK, see our Identification request form for advice on paperwork for customs.
 Detailed advice on the packaging of isolates is available on request - contact us for more information.